deciduously/music/post.md

 ![piano](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2e/Piano_Frequencies.svg/2560px-Piano_Frequencies.svg.png)

 The cyan key is Middle C, and A440 is highlighted in yellow.
-The octaves on an 88-key piano are numbered as shown, so often A440 is simply denoted "A4" especially when dealing with a keyboard specifically.
+The octaves on an 88-key piano are numbered as shown, so often A440 is simply denoted "A4" especially when dealing with a keyboard.
 You may own a tuner that marks 440Hz/A4 specifically if you're a musician.
 This pitch is used for calibrating musical instruments and tuning a group, as well as a baseline constant for calculating frequencies.

 Note how each octave starts at C, not A, so A4 is actually higher in pitch than C4.
 Octaves are "C-indexed" and base 8: `C D E F G A B C` is the base unmodified scale.